tbela99/gzip/README.md

 ## PWA preloaded resources

-You can provide the list of url to load when the service worker is installed like icons, logo, css files, web pages, etc ...
+You can provide the list of urls to load when the service worker is installed like icons, logo, css files, web pages, etc ...

 ## Installable web app

-1. The app can be installed as a standalone web app with google chrome on android via the menu “Menu / Add to home page”.
+1. The app can be installed as a standalone web app with google chrome / firefox on android via the menu “Menu / Add to home page”.
 You need to configure the manifest file and provide icons first.
 2. The app can be installed as a standalone desktop application (tested on wndows 10) with google chrome as long as you provide a 512x512 icon.
 3. Alternative links to native mobile apps can be provided and the preference can be configured